 This infection enables hackers to inject files on to your web server.
 These files contain malicious php code that could perform dangerous actions such as create rogue admin accounts or install spyware.

 Next, the hackers deface your site, steal data, and launch bigger hack campaigns!
-This leads to Google blacklisting and webhost suspension.
+This leads to warnings in search results like deceptive site ahead, this site may be hacked.
+If the hack is not fixed, further your website can face Google blacklisting and webhost suspension.
 As a result, your traffic drops, your revenue plummets causing severe damage to your business.

 If you’re lucky, your web host will notify you that your website is hacked and email you the details.
 If you’re unsure if it’s the favicon virus, don’t worry.
 There are ways to scan and clean the hack.